kushalAgrawal17/Border-Surveillance-UAVs/Readme.txt

 		Inayat Kaur (2020CSB1088)
 		Pooja Goyal (2020CSB1108)

+In this project, we propose a mechanism to detect intrusion at the border by using multiple UAVs.
+They are trained using Reinforcement learning based method to independently tackle path finding tasks.

 The code consists of the following classes:

 Simulator - It controls the whole simulation process by calling the appropriate methods.